ThermalSimulationProgram/McFTP/README.md

 # McFTP
 Multicore Fast Thermal Prototyping framework

-This is the very first version.
+This is the first version.
 I am currently working on debugging, writing comments and tutorials of this program.
 So, there may be bugs in the code...

 ## Very simple instruction of installation: